manassaloi/manassaloi.github.io/_posts/2019-08-11-20-lessons-gojek.markdown

 We cannot help but communicate and our failure to embrace that reality can leave our teams in a state of information insecurity.
 Instead, we need to own our responsibility and be proactive.

 One of the advice someone at a big VC firm gave me after I left my last job was:

-Manas you are good at your job but you are super raw.
+'Manas you are good at your job but you are super raw.
 You need polish.
-Go work at a bigger place like Linkedin/ Amazon where you have to learn how to work with dozens of people on a daily basis
+Go work at a bigger place like Linkedin/ Amazon where you have to learn how to work with dozens of people on a daily basis'

 **3/ Pause, calm down and reflect**